 - Chickamauga & Chattanooga National Military Park – The oldest and largest military park in the nation that commemorates the Civil War’s 1863 battles for Chattanooga.

-- Rock City – Ancient rock formations and woodland paths featuring more than 400 species of plants, flowers and shrubs.
+- Rock City – Ancient rock formations and woodland paths featuring more than 400 native species of plants, flowers, and shrubs.
 Plus breathtaking views of seven states.

 - Tennessee Aquarium – The world’s largest freshwater aquarium gives kids an up-close look at the wildlife found in their backyards (otters, sturgeon, butterflies) as well as afar (sharks, penguins, jellyfish).